paperpatch/just_tech_news/README.md

-# just_tech_news
-News-based site with user-models database.
 # Just Tech News
 ![Github license](http://img.shields.io/badge/license-MIT-blue.svg)

+News-based site with user-models database.

-Created a command-line application to manage a company's employee database using Node.js, Inquirer, and MySQL.
+This repository is both a command-line application to manage a company's employee database using Node.js, Inquirer, and MySQL..
 Uses Content Management Systems (CMS) to view and interact with information stored in databases.

 ## Table of Contents